-The Complainant contends that the disputed domain name is confusingly similar to its "Schneider Electric" trademark, as it is a misspelling of this wholly incorporated trademark.
+The Complainant contends that the disputed domain name is confusingly similar to its LE PARISIEN trademark, as it wholly incorporates this trademark.
 This last element is sufficient to support the finding that the disputed domain name is confusingly similar to the Complainant's trademark.
-Indeed, the mere misspelling of the Complainant's trademark does not change the overall impression of a most likely connection with the trademark "Schneider Electric" of the Complainant.
-As to the gTLD ".com", the Complainant suggests that it should be disregarded, as per the usual practice.
+As to the gTLD ".Itd", the Complainant suggests that it should be disregarded, as per the usual practice.